cartigli/rosa/README.md

 Time-stamp and metadata based versioning is here.
 After checking for potentially modified files, only those flagged are hashed and verified.
 Diffing and comaprison is multitudes faster.
 The lib now includes:
-  - Index: [new] versioning, diffing, and tracking logic/manager. uses a local sqlite3 index for storage/retrieval
+  - [Index] (new) versioning, diffing, and tracking logic/manager. uses a local sqlite3 index for storage/retrieval
-  - Technician: handles uploading to the server and commiting changes, includes uplaoding & batching logic
+  - [Technician] handles uploading to the server and commiting changes, includes uplaoding & batching logic
-  - Contractor: handles the downloading and writing of data to the disk, including context managers & download logic
+  - [Contractor] handles the downloading and writing of data to the disk, including context managers & download logic
-  - Dispatch: manages the connection to the server: initiates, yields, and handles errors for the connection object
+  - [Dispatch] manages the connection to the server: initiates, yields, and handles errors for the connection object
-  - Opps: handles wrap-ups and conclusions, mini functions, and helpers for the main scripts that don't fit in the other libraries
+  - [Opps] handles wrap-ups and conclusions, mini functions, and helpers for the main scripts that don't fit in the other libraries

 The scripts were moved into a seperate directory named 'fxs' and import the needed functions from the lib directory.
 The lib directory's __init__.py file maps the lib's files functions so imports can be ('from rosa.lib import x, y') instead of ('from rosa.lib.analyst import x, from rosa.lib.dispatch import y').
 Also, the router.py script's imports were corrected and the following commands are the main functions of rosa [rosa...]:
   - [give] finds changes between the local and remote data, uploads new files/directories, removes old ones, and updates altered files
-  - [get][all] does not consider the changes and brute forces download of the entire server to the disk (faster and also simpler than [get])
+  - [get][current] does not consider the changes and brute forces download of the server's latest commit to the disk (simpler than [get])
   - [diff] finds changes between the two sources and simply presents them to the user; makes no changes to either of the sources
   - [init] checks the server for tables and triggers, asks the user how to proceed.
 Used for initiation of the server & truncating/deleting
         * [rosa][diff] *can also be called with* [rosa][get][diff] *for convienance*